08 September: Committeeon Agriculture & Rural Development

 07 September: Agriculture & Fisheries Council

 10 September: "The EU, Africa and new donors" conference at DG DevCo INFOPOINT

 12 September : United Nations Day for South-South Cooperation

 ***17 September: BB42.
 "Women entrepreneurs – key players in ACP agribusiness development"***

-The next Brussels Development Briefings no. 42 on Women entrepreneurs – key players in ACP agribusiness development” will take place on Thursday, 17 September 2015 at the ACP Secretariat (451 Avenue Georges Henri, Brussels, Belgium).
+The next Brussels Development Briefing on “Women entrepreneurs – key players in ACP agribusiness development” will take place on Thursday, 17 September 2015 at the ACP Secretariat (451 Avenue Georges Henri, Brussels, Belgium).
 Women make essential contributions to agriculture and rural economic activities in ACP countries but still face limitations in integrating the agribusiness sector and upscaling their businesses.
 This briefing will look at successful business cases led by women entrepreneurs and analysing the drivers of success.
 To attend the Briefing, please make sure you register.

 The CTA Brussels News Service is providing EU-ACP policy news since 2004, on various key thematic areas.
 In addition to this news service, we also provide news on ACP intra-regional trade, and south-south cooperation (investments of emerging countries' in agriculture in the ACP regions).
 The main stories for the week are featured in our newsletter and all stories can be found in our Regional Trade and the South-South cooperation sections.